JerMa88/jerma88.github.io/_projects/Personality LLM Research.md

 related_publications: true
 ---
 ## Overview:
-* Using PyTorch and Transformer to fine-tune a custom LLM to predict the Big-Five Personality Traits
+* Using PyTorch and Transformer to fine-tune a custom LLM to predict Big-Five Personality Traits
 * Preprocessed real-life interview data with Pandas and NLTK to fine-tune BERT and Llama transformers
-* Using VIM in CLI to run batch job that trains model on HPC; expert in Ubuntu Linux commands, directories
+* Using VIM in CLI to run batch job that trains model on HPC; utilize directories and commands in Linux command line interface
-* Proposes novel and accurate personality prediction for interview data to the academic field of NLP
+* Proposes accurate personality prediction for interview data to the academic field of NLP and Computational Linguistics
-* Extracted fine-tuned roBERTa embeddings for Recurrent Neural Networks training for regression tasks
+* Extracted fine-tuned roBERTa embeddings for novel methodologies for efficient regression tasks

 ## Methodology:
 Throughout this research, I have gained experience in fine-tuning large language models (LLMs) for various natural language processing tasks, including predicting personality  using Big-Five Personality Traits.
 Specifically, I have worked with advanced transformer architectures such as RoBERTa and fine-tuned them for regression tasks using the simpletransformers and transformers library.
 This involved preprocessing interview transcripts and handling large datasets with complex contextual relationships in the text.
 I have expertise in optimizing hyperparameters such as sequence length, learning rate, and batch size for high-performance training, while utilizing techniques like sliding windows to manage long text sequences.